Tech

 Offer Fast Rendering

 The blame, of course, lies in how the browser updates the DOM via HTML.
 DOM stands for Document Object Model, which is a hierarchical structure indicating the complex relationships of the various components on the UI.
-A tiny change on one element will lead to the browser updating all components on the UI.
+A tiny change in one element will lead to the browser updating all components on the UI.

 When you’re using React, the browser uses a virtual DOM instead of the real DOM.
-With the virtual DOM, only objects that have changed are updated while others remain as they are.
+With the virtual DOM, only objects that have changed are updated, while others remain as they are.
 It’s a much more efficient method that leads to faster rendering.

 Strong Community Support